A current Dove soap ad asks, “Is your body wash microbiome gentle?”

-Why all the talk about the
+Why all the talk about the microbiome?

 Using DNA sequencing, researchers are only beginning to uncover links between the microbiome and a host of diseases, including several types of cancer, autoimmune conditions, inflammatory bowel disease, and Crohn’s disease, among others.
 Generally, microbiomes with less diversity or a lower number of bacteria have a negative effect on human health.

 The link between skin microbiome and dermatological conditions